 - Next, select the relevant owner and repository and save your selection.

-Note that the relevant configuration is also found in your GitHub settings underhttps://github.com/settings/installations.
+Note that the relevant configuration is also found in your GitHub settings under https://github.com/settings/installations.